Poor Catholics: Founding

 The religious community of the "Poor Catholics" was founded by Durand of Huesca, a former disciple of Peter Waldo.
 Waldo had been excommunicated in 1184.
 Critical of certain practices of the Catholic clergy, Diego de Acebo, Bishop of Osma, viewed the Cathars even less favorably.
 In the early 1190s, he wrote Liber Antihaeresis against the Cathars.

 In 1207, a religious conference was held between Catholics and Waldenses at Pamiers.
 Participating in the conference was mentor of Dominic of Caleruega (Domingo de Guzmán, St. Dominic, founder of the Order of Preachers, the Dominicans), Diego de Acebo Bishop of Osma, along with a number of other bishops.
 Shortly thereafter Durand and several other Waldenses returned to the Church.
-In 1208 they organized themselves into the religious community of the Poor Catholics for the conversion of Waldenses.
-Pope Innocent III granted formal approval in 1210 and Durand was elected prior.
+In 1208, they organized themselves into the religious community of the Poor Catholics for the conversion of Waldenses.
+Pope Innocent III granted formal approval in 1210, and Durand was elected prior.

 Organization

 Innocent III gave them, initially seven in number, a constitution by which they could retain their former rule of life.
-Aside from this they had to make a profession of faith.
-After having promised allegiance to the pope and the doctrines of the Church, they entered upon their mission in the beginning of 1208.
+Aside from this, they had to make a profession of faith.
+After having promised allegiance to the pope and the doctrines of the Church, they entered upon their mission at the beginning of 1208.
 They wore a light gray habit and sandals.

 Their chief occupation was the preaching of the word of God directed against the heretics.
-Innocent III placed himself as sole director at the head of the organization, and gave them the name of "Pauperes Catholici", to show that they practiced poverty in common with the "Pauperes Lugdunenses" but were separated from them in enjoying the benefits and sympathy of the Church.
-The whole enterprise was looked upon as an innovation contrary to established rights and privileges of the clergy.
+Innocent III placed himself as the sole director at the head of the organization, and gave them the name of "Pauperes Catholici", to show that they practiced poverty in common with the "Pauperes Lugdunenses" but were separated from them in enjoying the benefits and sympathy of the Church.
+The whole enterprise was looked upon as an innovation contrary to the established rights and privileges of the clergy.
 Laymen, although they had received the tonsure and were regarded as clerics, publicly preached the doctrine of the Church, under the protection of the supreme pontiff himself.
 This caused, on some occasions, tense relations with the local clergy, who were apt to discourage their congregants from supporting the Poor Catholics, whose only means of support were the daily offerings of the faithful.

-The Poor Catholics were active, not only through Southern France, but as far as Milan where they founded a school in 1209 to gather and educate recruits for their order.
-Within four years of their foundation they extended their activities over the Dioceses of Béziers, Uzès, Nîmes, Carcassonne, Narbonne, Taragon, Marseilles, Barcelona, Huesca, and Milan.
+The Poor Catholics were active, not only in Southern France, but as far as Milan, where they founded a school in 1209 to gather and educate recruits for their order.
+Within four years of their foundation, they extended their activities over the Dioceses of Béziers, Uzès, Nîmes, Carcassonne, Narbonne, Taragon, Marseilles, Barcelona, Huesca, and Milan.